-Wondering what you're going to do with your degree in History?
+Wondering what to do with your degree in History?

 The American Historical Association gives a great answer – you can do whatever you want to do, especially if you know how to explain to potential employers what your History degree means.
 In fact, as the Executive Director of the AHA explained, “No entity – corporate, government, nonprofit – can afford not to have a historian at the table.”